This document covers commonly asked questions about Cloud Interconnect features and architecture grouped into the

 In this model, each VPC network has its own routing configuration.
-If you want to centralize routing policies, then you can review the Shared VPC model and Shared VPC considerations and terminate the VLAN attachment in the VPC network of the Shared VPC host project.
-Your host project has a quota for the maximum number of VLAN attachments per Cloud Interconnect connection.
-For details, see the Cloud Interconnect quotas page.
+If you want to centralize routing policies, you can review the Shared VPC model and Shared VPC considerations.
+You can then terminate the VLAN attachment in the VPC network of the Shared VPC host project.
+Your host project has a quota for the maximum number of VLAN attachments per Interconnect connection.
+For details, see Cloud Interconnect Quotas and limits.

-Can I use a single Cloud Interconnect to connect multiple on-premises sites to my VPC network?
+Can I use a single Interconnect connection to connect multiple on-premises sites to my VPC network?

 You can easily do this.
-For example, if the multiple sites are part of an MPLS VPN network, either self-managed or managed by a carrier, you can "logically add" the VPC network as an additional site using an approach similar to Inter-AS MPLS VPN Option A, see RFC 4364, Paragraph 10.
+For example, if the multiple sites are part of an MPLS VPN network, either self-managed or managed by a carrier, you can logically add the VPC network as an additional site by using an approach similar to Inter-AS MPLS VPN Option A (for more information, see RFC 4364, Paragraph 10).

 This solution is described in the answer for making a VPC network appear in a partner's MPLS VPN service.
-By leveraging the BGP capabilities of Cloud Router, it is possible to inject VPC routes inside an existing IP core fabric using techniques and architectures similar to the ones used to import internet routes.
+By applying the BGP capabilities of Cloud Router, it is possible to inject VPC routes inside an existing IP core fabric by using techniques and architectures similar to the ones used to import internet routes.

-Can I physically "patch" together Cloud Interconnect and an interconnect from another cloud provider?
+Can I physically patch together an Interconnect connection and an interconnect from another cloud provider?

-If you are already using another cloud provider that offers a service functionally equivalent to Cloud Interconnect, there is no agreed-upon configuration between cloud providers to physically "patch" together two interconnects, one provided by Google Cloud and one by the other cloud provider.
+If you are already using another cloud provider that offers a service functionally equivalent to Cloud Interconnect, there is no agreed-upon configuration between cloud providers to physically patch together two connections, one provided by Google Cloud and one provided by the other cloud provider.
 However, you can route between the private address space of the VPC network and the network of a different cloud provider.

-If the service handoff point for the other cloud provider is located in the same location as Cloud Interconnect, you can provision your own router in that location to terminate the two interconnect services.
-The router will then route between the VPC network and the other cloud provider's network.
-This configuration allows you to route directly from the two cloud networks into your on-premises network with minimal delay.
+If the service handoff point for the other cloud provider is located in the same location as Cloud Interconnect, you can provision your own router in that location to terminate the two connection services.
+The router then routes between the VPC network and the other cloud provider's network.
+This configuration lets you route directly from the two cloud networks into your on-premises network with minimal delay.